PWhiddy/webgpu-atomics-benchmark/README.md

 A simple test of the throughput of atomics on your gpu using webgpu.

+While building a custom GPU memory allocator for my game engine, I've been relying heaviy on atomics.
+Inspired by the old [CUDA blog post on warp-aggregated atomics](https://developer.nvidia.com/blog/cuda-pro-tip-optimized-filtering-warp-aggregated-atomics/) which demonstrated that compiler magic can counterintuitively make certain GPU atomics extremely fast (faster than a CPU), I've been very curious to know if the same holds true for modern APIs and GPUs.
+Results indicate that even on non-nvidia systems and high level APIs such as WebGPU, these optimizations are clearly available!

 *PRs adding results for your GPU are welcome!*